 - 3.19 It is a requirement of the new National Planning Policy Framework (NPPF) to, as a minimum, meet the objectively assessed needs for housing using the standard methodology set out in the Planning Practice Guidance, unless exceptional circumstances justify an alternative approach.
 The Council intends to meet our housing number as identified through the standard methodology, and to apply an appropriate delivery buffer due to high reliance on one large site, Welborne Garden Village, coming forward. - 3.20 The figure identified through the current standard methodology is higher than that included in the Draft Local Plan, which was consulted upon in 2017.
-This increase was the main reason that the Council worked to update the plan and consult on additional housing allocations and the potential for Strategic Growth Areas.
-However, the Government is consulting on a revised standard methodology which would see Fareham's need fall again.
-This document sets out, for consultation, how the Council anticipates the housing need based on the revised standard methodology will be met.
-More information on the standard methodology and the implications for the Borough can be found in the Housing Need and Supply chapter (Chapter 4). - 3.21 The development strategy proposed by the Local Plan includes: - Provision for at least 8,389 new residential dwellings and 104,000m2 of new employment floorspace; - The strategic employment site at Daedalus (Solent Enterprise Zone) to deliver an additional 77,200 m2 of employment floorspace over and above that already planned for:

-- Strategic opportunities in Fareham Town Centre that contribute to the delivery of at least 428 dwellings as part of a wider regeneration strategy; - Development allocations on previously developed land where available, and on greenfield land around the edges of existing urban areas in order to meet remaining housing and employment needs, but otherwise managing appropriate levels of development outside of urban areas. - The locations proposed for development in the Local Plan are shown on the key diagram (Figure 3.1).
+This increase was the main reason that the Council worked to update the plan and consult on additional housing allocations in subsequent consultations in 2019 and 2021.
+More information on the standard methodology and the implications for the Borough can be found in the Housing Need and Supply chapter (Chapter 4). - 3.21 The development strategy in the Local Plan includes: - Provision for at least 9,556 new residential dwellings and 122,000 m of new employment floorspace; - The strategic employment site at Daedalus (Solent Enterprise Zone) to deliver an additional 77,200 m of employment floorspace over and above that already planned for; - Strategic opportunities in Fareham Town Centre that contribute to the delivery of at least 684 dwellings as part of a wider regeneration strategy; - Development allocations on previously developed land where available, and on greenfield land around the edges of existing urban areas in order to meet remaining housing and employment needs, but otherwise managing appropriate levels of development outside of urban areas. - 3.22 The locations allocated for development in the Local Plan are shown on the key diagram (Figure 3.1).